Blogs

 wave

-Amidst the excitement, pundit William Gallas sparked debate by suggesting Bukayo Saka, despite his excellent performance against Real Madrid in the Champions League quarter-finals, is not yet at the level of Kylian Mbappé and Vinicius Junior.
-Gallas emphasized the need for Saka to win major trophies to solidify his place among the elite.
-This highlights the ongoing debate surrounding the young star's potential and future accomplishments.
+Amidst all this, pundit William Gallas stirred things up by suggesting Bukayo Saka, despite his amazing performance against Real Madrid in the Champions League quarter-finals, isn't quite at the level of Kylian Mbappé and Vinicius Junior yet.
+Gallas reckons Saka needs to win some major trophies to cement his place among the absolute elite.
+It’s a fair point, I guess, but honestly, it feels a bit premature to compare him at this stage in his career.

 FAQ